node-cron/node-cron-site/background-tasks.md

 Background Tasks allows you to schedule recurring jobs that run in separate forked processes using Node’s `child_process`.
 This ensures that background tasks are isolated from the main application, improving reliability and performance.
 Each task is defined in its own file and triggered via a cron expression, offering a clean, modular approach to background automation.

+> [!WARNING]
+> Background tasks are currently **experimental** and may not be fully stable or production-ready.
+> They are subject to changes in future releases, and their behavior may differ depending on the environment or configuration.
+> Use them with caution and consider alternative task scheduling options for critical production workflows.

 ## How to Use

 **1. Create a Task File**